2vasy/intensiv_YouTube-js_Stopwatch/README.md

 # intensiv_YouTube-js_Stopwatch

-this intensive contains sample code
+this intensive contains an example of a simple stopwatch code